Skip to content

 Supported pandas dtypes: int64, float64, int32, float32

-Type: category
+Kind: category

-Represents enumerated, finite sets of values.
 The options key is mandatory and is automatically derived from the DataFrame's unique categorical values.

 {

-"type": "category",
+"kind": "category",

-"title": "customer_segment",
+"label": "customer_segment",

 "required": true,

-"options": ["Bronze", "Silver", "Gold"],
+"options": ["Bronze", "Silver", "Gold"]

 }